corviraptor/Backend/DredgeCombat/docs/cpm_integration.md

 * The animation must be set as a "Command Activated Animation".
 * The animation will probably not work correctly if you use the wrong type (pose, gesture, toggle layer, or value layer).

-Animations like this are usually named something along the lines of `tool_type.ability_name`.
-Sequenced animations may be named `tool_type.ability_name.anticipation` and `tool_type.ability_name.release`, or may simply be numbered for longer combinations such as `tool_type.ability_name.3`.
+Animations like this are usually named something along the lines of `tool_type.move_name`.
+Sequenced animations may be named `tool_type.move_name.anticipation` and `tool_type.move_name.release`, or may simply be numbered for longer combinations such as `tool_type.move_name.3`.

 ## In Mainhand Toggle Layers